saturnines/nexus-core/README.md

 ** Disclaimer**

 Please do not use this in production unless you vetted it.
-It's still quite far from it but this is still quite nice for making pipelines with most apis in like 5-10 minutes.
+It's still quite far from it but this is still quite nice for making pipelines with most apis in like 5-10 minutes, and this is just a library I made for a future project.